SteeltoeOSS/Samples/MusicStore/README.md

 After installing either of the above, you need to enable [`File Sharing`](https://docs.docker.com/docker-for-windows/#/shared-drives) between your Docker VM and your local machine.
 On Windows 10, share the `C:` drive from you local machine with the VM.
 On MacOS, share your Home directory with the VM.
 This is necessary as the pre-built Config Server image has been pre-configured to read its configuration data from `~/steeltoe/config-repo` or `C:\steeltoe\config-repo` off of the local machine.

-Once you have Docker installed and running you can use the provided command files to startup the various services.
-For example to startup a Spring Cloud Config Server:
+Once you have Docker installed and running, use the provided command files to start the various services.
+To startup a Spring Cloud Config Server:

 1. `cd Samples/MusicStore`
 1. `start dockerrun-configserver.cmd` or `./dockerrun-configserver.sh`

-This will create a directory `~/steeltoe/config-repo` or `c:\steeltoe\config-repo` if it doesn't exist and then fire up a Spring Cloud Config Server listening on port 8888.
+This script will create a directory `~/steeltoe/config-repo` or `c:\steeltoe\config-repo` if it doesn't exist and then fire up a Spring Cloud Config Server listening on port 8888.
+Copy the MusicStore configuration files to `\steeltoe\config-repo' so the running Config Server will have access to them.

+1. `cd Samples/MusicStore/src/config`
+1. `copy *.* c:/steeltoe/config-repo` or `cp *.* ~/steeltoe/config-repo`

+> Note: The first symptom you missed this step (or have docker configuration issues affecting the drive share) is likely to be the error `Discovery client type UNKNOWN, check configuration`

-Likewise to startup a Spring Cloud Eureka Server:
+Similarly, start a Spring Cloud Eureka Server (listening on port 8761):

 1. `cd Samples/MusicStore`
 1. `start dockerrun-eurekaserver.cmd or ./dockerrun-eurekaserver.sh`

-This will fire up a Spring Cloud Eureka Server listening on port 8761.
+Next, fire up a MySql Server listening on port `3306` with username: `root` and password: `steeltoe`.

 1. `cd Samples/MusicStore`
 1. `start dockerrun-mysqlserver.cmd` or `./dockerrun-mysqlserver.sh`

-This will fire up a MySql Server listening on port `3306` with username: `root` and password: `steeltoe`.
+> Note: if you are not using the docker image, modify the username and password values in the *.yml files the config server is using to match your environment

 ### Pre-requisites - Using Windows Containers

 Details to be provided when Windows containers stabilize!

-# Building & Running MusicStore App - Locally
+## Building & Running MusicStore App - Locally

 Once you have the pre-requisite services up and running then you are ready to build and run the various MusicStore services locally.
-Before starting up any of the services you first need to copy the MusicStore configuration files to the `\steeltoe\config-repo' so the running Config Server will have access to them.

-1. `cd Samples/MusicStore/src/config`
-1. `copy *.* c:/steeltoe/config-repo` or `cp *.* ~/steeltoe/config-repo`

-Once thats complete, then you are ready to fire up the individual services.
-The simplest way to get these up and running is to use the provided `run*.cmd or run*.sh` files.
+The simplest way is to use the provided `run*.cmd or run*.sh` files.

 For example, to startup the MusicStoreService: